Sharing data is not supported in the Insights Local beta.

 A new Feature Layer item is created.

 Datasets with multiple location fields can only be used in Insights.
-If you share a dataset with multiple location fields, it will be saved in your portal as a feature service with multiple feature layers.
+If you share a dataset with multiple location fields, it will be saved as a feature service with multiple feature layers.

 Change the shared status

-A Feature Layer item is created when you share a dataset from the Insights data pane or create a new feature layer from the home page or Portal for ArcGIS.
+A Feature Layer item is created when you share a dataset from the Insights data pane, create a new feature layer from the home page, or publish a feature layer to your organization.
 The shared status of a feature layer item can be changed using the Share button for the item on the home page.

 For more information, see Share your work.

 Sharing your data is a way to grant access to your data to other users, but it can also be a way to give yourself access to your data across the ArcGIS platform.
 When you create result datasets in Insights by performing analysis, the datasets are stored inside your workbook and cannot be accessed through other applications.
-If you share your dataset, you create a feature layer in your ArcGIS Enterprise portal.
-The feature layer can then be opened in Map Viewer through Portal for ArcGIS, or you can sign in to your ArcGIS Enterprise account through ArcGIS Pro to access your feature layer.
+If you share your dataset, you create a feature layer item.
+The feature layer can then be opened in Map Viewer, or you can sign in to your organization through ArcGIS Pro to access your feature layer.
 Sharing your data from Insights can help you connect your Insights analysis to the entire ArcGIS platform, giving you access to even more capabilities and processes for analyzing your data.